mrmac189/scripts-collection/README.md

 # scripts-collection
-My Bash, Python and Powershell scripts to keep it simple
+My collection of Bash, Python and Powershell scripts to keep it simple.